ammarShahab/laravel-12-react-js-crud-back-complete/README.md

 22.0 delete a post

+**Note: Sometimes it needs to clear some cache if found error on Seeding or migration.
+Use the following command will Clear and regenerate framework directories** php artisan cache:clear php artisan config:clear php artisan route:clear php artisan view:clear php artisan optimize:clear

 // Seeding (for sending fake data to the db).
 The seeding is not implemented this project.
 Seeding is applied in backebd_digi5 repo.
 The procedures are following:

 first make a seeder file in laravel

 1. run "php artisan make:seeder DomainHostSeeder"
 2. Then design the DomainHostSeeder for one of the page section in my case i am designing hero section.
 3. name of the seeder table name is as like as name of Schema table name in my case "domain_host_heroes"